How We Fact Check:

 (6) Any scams, lawsuits, product recalls, regulatory action or fraudulent activity associated with a product or program.

-(7) What DietSpotlight visitors and users around the web (e.g. somebody who has posted a review on that product on Amazon) are saying about the product.
+(7) What DietSpotlight visitors and users around the web (e.g. somebody who has posted a review on that product) are saying about the product.

 Find below the criteria our writers use to author, edit and publish reviews.
 It should be noted these are only a set of guidelines.
 The degree to which each reviewer adheres to these guidelines depends on a range of factors, including that person’s unique research methodology and writing style, as well as the type of product or program the person is reviewing.

-Product details includes a clear list of ingredients and accurate labeling; information on where and how the product was manufactured or formulated; and comprehensive support for claims associated with the product.
+Product details include a clear list of ingredients and accurate labeling; information on where and how the product was manufactured or formulated; and comprehensive support for claims associated with the product.

 The nature of the ingredients – and the purity and quantity of each ingredient – in a supplement is critical to revealing whether the product delivers on the claims made by the company.